jasonbrooks/byo-atomic/README.md

 # docker exec -it atomicrepo bash
 ````

-Once inside the container, start by running 'nscd', which addresses an issue with how yum, when run through rpm-ostree, resolves repositories.
+Once inside the container, start by running `nscd`, which addresses an issue with how yum, when run through rpm-ostree, resolves repositories.

 ### For CentOS 7: